codahale/veil/docs/src/design/schnorr.md

 \text{Absorb}(Q) \\
 $$

-A 44-byte key $Z$ is extracted from the hash and used to initialize a keyed duplex instance:
+A 44-byte key $Z$ is extracted from the duplex and used to initialize a keyed duplex instance:

 $$
 Z \gets \text{SqueezeKey}(44) \\